Small Apartments: Plot

 Franklin Franklin is a hairless, overweight, eccentric social misfit and compulsive hoarder obsessed with Switzerland.
-He walks around wearing little more than briefs and mismatching socks and lives on a diet consisting of Moxie soda and pickles with mustard.

-Franklin lives alone in an almost bare apartment in a rundown building complex in Southern California.
-It's populated with other eccentrics, including cynical stoner Tommy Balls, neurotic geriatric recluse Mr. Allspice, and aspiring dancer Simone who lives with her mother – both of whom may or may not be prostitutes.
+He walks around in only his underwear and mismatching socks, and lives on a diet consisting of Moxie soda and pickles with mustard.
+Franklin lives alone in an almost-bare apartment in a rundown Southern California building complex.
+The apartments are populated with other eccentrics, including cynical marijuana user Tommy Balls, neurotic geriatric recluse Mr. Allspice, and aspiring dancer Simone, who lives with her mother, both of whom are implied to be prostitutes.

-At an earlier point, Franklin's landlord Mr. Olivetti accidentally died after slipping on spilled mustard caused by sneezing fits when receiving fellatio from Franklin over frequent unpaid rent.
-In an effort to get rid of Olivetti's body, Franklin takes it to Olivetti's house and tries to stage it as a suicide, implementing an unlikely over-array of suicide methods.
+Franklin's landlord Mr. Olivetti accidentally died after slipping on spilled mustard caused by sneezing fits while receiving fellatio from Franklin to compensate for his frequently unpaid rent.
+In an effort to get rid of Olivetti's body, Franklin takes it to Olivetti's house and tries to stage it as a suicide, implementing an unlikely combination of suicide methods.
 Attempting to dump Olivetti's pickup truck in the outskirts of town results in Franklin being robbed (of both his brother's watch and Olivetti's truck) and assaulted by two very dimwitted muggers.

-The next day, Franklin wonders why he has not gotten his weekly audiotape from his institutionalized brother Bernard.
-Franklin almost idolizes him as he is handsome, charismatic and popular and included him in his social life.
+The next day, Franklin wonders why he has not gotten his weekly audiotape from his institutionalized brother Bernard, who Franklin views as handsome, charismatic and popular.
 Unknown to Franklin, Bernard has died of an inoperable brain tumor and among his effects is an envelope holding a key to a locker.
-In it, there is a recorded message revealing that Bernard stole from his employer and has left Franklin savings in a Swiss bank account and a passport with a new identity.
+In it, there is a recorded message revealing that Bernard stole from his employer and has left Franklin savings in a Swiss bank account, as well as a passport with a new identity.